FDS banner image

 About Us

-Faringdon is a small picturesque market town overlooking the upper valley of the River Thames, on the edge of the historic Vale of the White Horse, Oxfordshire, England.
+faringdon_townFaringdon is a small picturesque market town overlooking the upper valley of the River Thames, on the edge of the historic Vale of the White Horse, Oxfordshire, England.

-The Faringdon Dramatic Society FDS, an amateur group formally known for a while as the Faringdon District Dramatic Society FDDS and Faringdon Community Dramatic Society FCDS, has been in existence since 1948, with its ups and downs over the years like all organisations.
+The Faringdon Dramatic Society (FDS), an amateur group formally known for a while as the Faringdon District Dramatic Society (FDDS) and Faringdon Community Dramatic Society (FCDS), has been in existence since 1948, with its ups and downs over the years like all organisations.
 Read more history

-The level of membership varies around forty to fifty, augmented by up to sometimes thirty children who become temporary members for the annual pantomime.
+Fds Masks LogoThe level of regular membership varies from around forty to sixty, augmented by up to thirty children who become temporary members for the annual pantomime.
 While there is a constitution and a properly elected committee to manage the society, there is no pecking order or time-serving in our approach.
 Everyone plays to his or her skills and there is considerable flexibility in how jobs are shared out, someone may be painting scenery in one production and directing the next.
 A new member is quite likely to be given a major part when they first join, in fact this is positively encouraged – assuming, of course, that they have the required skills.
 Having said this, no one is pressurised if someone wishes to stay behind the scenes, that’s fine.

-We produce at least two plays a year in May and November and a pantomime in late January/early February, with play readings and other activities in between.
+FDS logoWe produce at least two plays a year in May and November and a pantomime in late January/early February, with play readings and other activities in between.
 There is also the odd one-act play, which we enter for the Abingdon Drama Festival.
 We are a very friendly group of people.
 As well as the party after the final performance of each production, we organise the occasional theatre trip, a regular mid-summer barbecue and a Christmas dinner.
 New members are always very welcome, for more information or to join, please contact us.
 You could also come along to one of our performances or auditions and introduce yourself.

-For more information about the society please see our History page, FDS-A to Z (pdf), or download our PowerPoint Presentation (7MB).
+For more information about the society please see our History page, FDS-A to Z (pdf), or download our PowerPoint Presentation (7MB)

-About this website:
+About this Website

 Fds Home Page 2000The Faringdon Dramatic Society first went online on 22 January, 2000.
 The whole site was originally written and designed using basic html script.
 A full screen image has not been kept of the original site but this was the basic design.